 Erectile dysfunction, also known as impotence, affects millions of men worldwide.
-This condition can significantly impact quality of life and relationships.
+This condition can significantly impact the quality of life and relationships.
 Reviewing the causes, symptoms, and available treatments is essential for those experiencing this common health issue.

 What Is Erectile Dysfunction?

 Erectile dysfunction refers to the inability to achieve or maintain an erection firm enough for sexual intercourse.
-While occasional difficulties with erection are normal and not necessarily cause for concern, persistent problems might indicate an underlying health condition that requires treatment.
+While occasional difficulties with erection are usual and not necessarily cause for concern, persistent problems might indicate an underlying health condition that requires treatment.
+Many men experience temporary erection problems due to stress, fatigue, or abandoning alcohol consumption.
+However, when the issue becomes regular, seeking medical advice is essential.

-Common Erectile Dysfunction Symptoms
+Erectile Dysfunction Symptoms

 Recognizing the signs of Erectile dysfunction is the first step toward addressing the condition.
 The primary symptoms include:

-• Difficulty achieving an erection
+- Difficulty achieving an erection

-• Inability to maintain an erection during sexual activity
+- Inability to maintain an erection during sexual activity

-• Reduced sexual desire
+- Reduced sexual desire

-• Psychological distress related to sexual performance
+- Psychological distress related to sexual performance

 What Causes Erectile Dysfunction?